Entry Level Salary

 - Comfortable working with heights

-Christian Gonzalez is an ironworker at the Local 444 in Joliet, IL and explains how he got his start in welding and it has unfolded into a successful career working as an ironworker.
+Jason Hammer, a welding apprentice at Rhoads Industries explains how he got his start in welding and it has unfolded into a successful career working as a welder in the shipyard.
 Click the video below to see more.

 Want to see more career spotlight videos?
 Check all of them out Here!

-The heat map below showcases the total number of job postings for Ironworkers in the last twelve months by state.
+The heat map below showcases the total number of job postings for Shipfitters in the last twelve months by state.
 As shown, the darker the color of the state, the higher the concentration of job postings.
-The heat map is intended to provide insight into areas where Ironworker careers are currently in demand.
+The heat map is intended to provide insight into areas where Shipfitter careers are currently in demand.

 Want to explore other careers that have similar work environments, education, training, and responsibilities?